About Us

 After degrees in biochemistry, public health, medical sciences, and finally my medical degree, I spent many years in traditional healthcare.
 I loved my patients.
 I loved the science.
 But I saw the same pattern repeated endlessly…

-I did not become a doctor to simply treat disease.
+And now I was personally living the very thing I had witnessed for years.
+That’s when my purpose became unmistakably clear… I did not become a doctor to simply treat disease.
 I became a doctor to help women reclaim their vitality before disease ever takes root.

-Traditional medicine focuses on what’s wrong.
+→ Traditional medicine focuses on what’s wrong.

-Functional medicine focuses on what’s possible.
+→ Functional medicine focuses on what’s possible.

 At Oasis Women’s Functional Medicine, I treat women as whole people — not numbers on a lab report.
 We explore sleep, stress, metabolism, hormones, nutrition, movement, relationships, purpose… all the factors that shape a woman’s well-being.
 When you’re treated as a whole person, you gain the clarity and strength to live the life God created you for.
 You cannot fulfill your purpose when you are dismissed, depleted, or running on empty.